tahayunusdemir/Web-Programming-Final-Project/README.md

 *   The `HomePage.js` (defined within `App.js`) has been updated with Material UI `Typography` and `Box`.
 *   Relevant `.css` files for these components have been removed as styling is now primarily handled by Material UI `sx` props and components.

+**Key achievements for Solar Panel Installation Registration:**
+1.  **Backend Updates:**
+    *   A new `Installation` model (`backend/models/Installation.js`) was created to store details about solar panel installations, including `clientId`, `address`, `panelModel`, `panelCount`, `installationDate`, and `status` (defaulting to 'Pending').
+    *   New API routes were added in `backend/routes/installations.js`:
+        *   `POST /api/installations/register`: Allows an authenticated client to register a new solar panel installation.
+It includes validation and saves the installation details with a 'Pending' status.
+    *   An authentication middleware (`clientAuthMiddleware`) was added to `backend/routes/installations.js` to ensure only users with the 'client' role can access this route.
+    *   The main server file (`backend/server.js`) was updated to incorporate these new installation routes.

+2.  **Frontend Updates:**
+    *   A new page `InstallationRegistrationPage.js` (`frontend/src/pages/`) was created for clients.
+    *   A new form component `InstallationRegistrationForm.js` (`frontend/src/components/`) was developed.
+This form allows clients to input installation details (address, panel info, date).
+    *   A new service `installationService.js` (`frontend/src/services/`) was created for API calls related to installations.
+    *   The main application routing in `frontend/src/App.js` was updated:
+        *   A new protected route `/register-installation` was added for the `InstallationRegistrationPage`.
+        *   A `ClientProtectedRoute` component was implemented.
+        *   A link to "Register Installation" was added to the `AppLayout` navigation bar, visible only to logged-in clients.

+**Functionality Overview (Solar Panel Installation):**
+*   A client logs into the system.
+*   They see a "Register Installation" link in the navigation.
+*   Clicking this link takes them to the installation registration page.
+*   On this page, they can fill in the details of their solar panel installation.
+*   Upon submission, the installation request is saved with a 'Pending' status.
+(Approval mechanism is out of scope for this sprint).

-## Sprint 3: Renewable Energy Production Monitoring - COMPLETED
+## Sprint 3: Renewable Energy Production Monitoring & Energy Credits - COMPLETED

-Sprint 3 focused on implementing the functionality for Operations Managers to monitor renewable energy production of clients.
+Sprint 3 focused on implementing the functionality for Operations Managers to monitor renewable energy production of clients and manage energy credits.
 This sprint is now **complete**.

-**Key achievements:**
+**Key achievements for Renewable Energy Production Monitoring:**
 1.  **Backend Updates:**
     *   The `User` model (`backend/models/User.js`) was updated to include an 'operationsManager' role.
     *   New API routes were added in `backend/routes/production.js`: